-Assets Interest (%) Operator Status Gross Area (km2) Exploration Permit EP-76 (Beetaloo Basin, Northern Territory, Australia) 30 Origin (i) Exploration 1,891.3 Exploration Permit EP-98 (Beetaloo Basin, Northern Territory, Australia) 30 Origin (i) Exploration 10,316.0 Exploration Permit EP-117 (Beetaloo Basin, Northern Territory, Australia) 30 Origin (i) Exploration 6,412.0
+Assets Interest (%) Operator Status Gross Area (km2) Exploration Permit EP-76 (Beetaloo Basin, Northern Territory, Australia) 22.5 Origin (i) Exploration 1,891.3 Exploration Permit EP-98 (Beetaloo Basin, Northern Territory, Australia) 22.5 Origin (i) Exploration 10,316.0 Exploration Permit EP-117 (Beetaloo Basin, Northern Territory, Australia) 22.5 Origin (i) Exploration 6,412.0

-(i) Falcon Australia completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
+(i) Falcon Australia completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
 On completion, Origin was appointed as Operator of the exploration permits.
-On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.
+On 5 May 2017, it was announced that Origin Energy B2 Pty Ltd. ("Origin") had acquired Sasol's 35% interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.
+On 7 April 2020 it was announced that Falcon had farmed down 7.5% of its Participating Interest ("PI"), with its overall PI reducing from 30% to 22.5%.

 In accordance with local law and regulations, all of Falcon Australia's acreage interests are subject to combined government and Northern Land Council royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon Australia's call option - see "Overriding Royalty Beetaloo Sub-basin exploration permits" for details) to other parties.
-Falcon Australia is subject to Commonwealth Government corporation tax of 30%, however where the entity has aggregated annual turnover of less than A\$25 million for the financial year Falcon Australia would be considered a 'base rate entity' for Australian tax purposes and would be taxed at a lower rate of 27.5%.
+Falcon Australia is subject to Commonwealth Government corporation tax of 30%, however where the entity has aggregated annual turnover of less than A\$50 million for the financial year, and "base rate entity passive income" of 80% or less of assessable income, Falcon Australia would be considered a 'base rate entity' for Australian tax purposes and would be taxed at a lower rate of 27.5%.
 Falcon Australia is also subject to the Commonwealth Government's Petroleum Resource Rent Tax ("PRRT") levied at the rate of 40% on taxable profits derived from the petroleum projects.
 The PRRT is calculated on the individual projects, and royalties are deductible for PRRT purposes.
 The PRRT tax system is separate from the company income tax system and is based on cash flow.
 Both royalties and PRRT are deductible for corporate income tax purposes.